 Human Centered Design

-I am a co-founder of the Human Centered Design (HCD) interdisciplinary graduate program (IGEP).
+I was a co-founder of the Human Centered Design (HCD) interdisciplinary graduate program (IGEP).
 Directed by Steve Harrison, HCD is a graduate certificate program that cuts across three colleges at Virginia Tech.
 It is also a key pathway for anyone interested in Virginia Tech’s individualized interdisciplinary doctorate.
 Students take courses in clusters of “design studies,” “understanding people,” and “design realization.”
 My contributions include Origins of Innovation and Interdisciplinary Cultures of Design.